-The concept of a Digital Twin is mostly applied to getting more insight from a physical operating product and an Internet of Things (IoT) platform.
-But in this case, the Digital Twin is being applied to an old practice in mechanical hardware: virtual prototyping.
+The concept of a Digital Twin is mostly applied to the case where more insight is obtained from a physical operating product and an Internet of Things (IoT) platform.
+But in the case of virtual prototyping, the Digital Twin concept is applied to an old practice in mechanical hardware.

 One approach to developing a smart connected product, one that hooks up with an IoT platform, is to just build it.
 Just cobble it together.
 Throw some sensors on a product.
 Wire that to some kind of embedded system.
 Wire that to your antenna.
 Start sending data to an IoT platform.
 You and your organization can actually learn a lot from going through that exercise.
-It is almost a ‘coming of age’ experience for companies explore IoT.
+It is almost a “coming of age” experience for companies exploring IoT.

-While that needs to be done, you will quickly run into limitations on the experiments you can explore with physical prototypes.
+While that needs to be done, you will quickly run into limitations on the experiments you can conduct with physical prototypes.
 Swapping out a sensor isn’t easy when it’s soldered in place.
-There might not be room, physically, for the sensor you really need for some measurement.
+There might not be room, physically, for the sensor you really need for accurate measurement.
 You might run into too much electromagnetic interference for the antenna you planned to use.

-Working through these issues is new to some companies as they transition traditionally mechanical products into smart connected ones.
+Working through these issues is new to some companies as they transition traditionally mechanical products to smart connected ones.
 However, the problems associated with resolving issues through physical prototyping isn’t new.
 In fact, that is an old concept when it comes to hardware.
 Long ago, mechanical and electrical engineers figured out that modeling and simulating a design virtually means you are more likely to get it right the first time when you get to prototyping and testing.
 The benefits of an approach utilizing virtual prototyping with digital twins are many.
 You have fewer rounds of prototyping, saving money and time.
 You have fewer ECOs.
 You stay on schedule.
 You stay on budget.

-So while these kinds of sensor, connectivity, and other issues are new to some organizations, the concept of virutal prototyping can be applied to the development of linked smart, connected products and IoT platforms.
-And, in fact, Digital Twins are a key enabler.
+So while virtual prototyping is new to some organizations, this approach has advantages when applied to the development of linked smart, connected products and IoT platforms.
+In fact, Digital Twins are a key enabler.